itsEvil/evils-source-pub/README.md

 - Up to 200 players at 10 game tps and 20 network ticks.

 ### Tutorials
+Note: Tutorials will be made once I finish with my todo list.

 Video tutorials below:
 - 1. Getting started [Not made yet]